alxhdd/fip-tracker/README.md

 ## Why this exists

-This was built by a caregiver, for caregivers — during our own FIP scare.

-When your cat is sick and you're up at 2am staring at a spreadsheet trying to work out whether today was actually better than last week, you don't need another app that wants your money or your data.
-You need something that just **shows you the line**: is the weight climbing, is the fever settling, is the appetite coming back.
-Nothing did that simply, for free, without strings — so this exists.
+It came to life on a weekday evening, on the phone with my vet.

+We were trying to piece together symptoms — me, my vet, and a couple of other specialists I'd called that night — all circling the same questions.
+Has this happened before?
+How long did it last?
+Is this the FIP *yoyo*, the cruel up-and-down of the disease?
+Or did he just have a bad day two weeks ago, and now my scared brain is filling in the worst?

+I couldn't remember.
+Not clearly enough.
+Not the weight, not the exact days, not whether last Tuesday was better or worse than tonight.
+And that not-knowing is its own kind of helpless.

+Then my vet said: *we monitor for a week, and then decide.*

+So I built a monitor.

+That's all this really is — a place to write down the small things every day, so that when the fear comes at 2am you can look at the line instead of at your memory.
+Is the weight climbing?
+Is the fever settling?
+Is the appetite coming back?
 If it helps one other person feel a little less helpless while they fight for their cat, it was worth building.

 ---